Hosted by Attica Zoological Park (18-22 September 2018), Athens, Greece

 More information about posters and submission can be found here.

-Abstract Submission Deadline (for Poster Presentations): 19th of August 2018
+Abstract Submission Deadline (for Poster Presentations): 19 August 2018

 |1||A bracelet to save the lemurs||Delphine Roullet||Helpsimus, France|